Bastard Swordsman (novel series): Light novel

 James Richman wrote the series with the intent to focus on the hero's daily life.
 He wanted to write the series based on his own personal preferences rather than the typical fantasy and isekai tropes.
 He wanted to write a fantasy novel featuring a protagonist familiar with modern technologies, a common fantasy trope, while putting his own twist on the theme.
 He cites manga such as Golden Kamuy and Sanzoku Diary as influences in writing the series.
 He used his experiences as a frequent camper in fleshing out the outdoor scenes.

 Richman began posting the series on the online publishing platform Hameln on July 7, 2022, with him also posting the series on the website Shōsetsuka ni Narō from September 1, 2022.
 It is also posted on Kadokawa's online publishing platform Kakuyomu.
 Enterbrain later began publishing it as a light novel under their Famitsu Bunko imprint, featuring illustrations by Daiichi Matsuse.
-The first volume was released on May 30, 2023; six volumes have been released as of August 2025.
+The first volume was released on May 30, 2023; eight volumes have been released as of August 2026.